Top 10 Culture Temples Of My Hometown

 Vienna Museum (Wien Museum)

-Why visit?
-Hofmobiliendepot (Imperial Furniture Collection) is the best traded Vienna museum insider tip; largest collection of furniture and of Biedermeier interiors in the world; watch Imperial-style living up until Austrian 20th century interiors in 6,000+ objects; get behind Empress Elisabeth's (Sisi's) lifestyle through series of displays of world famous Sisi films matching those collections of furniture borrowed from the Imperial Furniture Collection for these films;
+Why it ranks among top Vienna museums: Hofmobiliendepot (Imperial Furniture Collection) is the best traded Vienna museum insider tip; largest collection of furniture and of Biedermeier interiors in the world; watch Imperial-style living up until Austrian 20th century interiors in 6,000+ objects; get behind Empress Elisabeth’s (Sisi’s) lifestyle through series of displays of world famous Sisi films matching those collections of furniture borrowed from the Imperial Furniture Collection for these films;

-Why visit: Vienna museums don't get more exciting than this: The Haus der Musik (House of Music) is an extraordinarily brilliant and interactive museum of sound and music that has been fascinating all adults and children in our family.
+Why it ranks among top Vienna museums: Vienna museums don’t get more exciting than this: The Haus der Musik (House of Music) is an extraordinarily brilliant and interactive museum of sound and music that has been fascinating alladults and children in our family.

 See my review of our visit to the House of Music.

-Why visit: The Kunsthaus Wien shows off Gaudí-style hippie-Vienna in both art and architecture at its best.
-Learn why "the straight line is godless" (Friedensreich Hundertwasser) and other inspiring art concepts.
+Why it ranks among top Vienna museums: The Kunsthaus Wien shows off Gaudí-style hippie-Vienna in both art and architecture at its best.
+Learn why “the straight line is godless” (Friedensreich Hundertwasser) and other inspiring art concepts.
 The Kunsthaus Wien is also the only Vienna Museum (and building in general) with tree-tenants growing out of the windows.
-Don't miss the Hundertwasser-style mosaiqued toilets there (one of the 10 best ranked public toilets worldwide), and have coffee in the lovely garden of the cafe/restaurant in the summer.
+Don’t miss the Hundertwasser-style mosaiqued toilets there (one of the 10 best ranked public toilets worldwide), and have coffee in the lovely garden of the cafe/restaurant in the summer.

 Location: Untere Weissgerberstrasse 13, 1030 Vienna